-During the summer of 2021, we are developing several online modules that will be available for integration into other courses.
+In 2021, we are developing several online modules that will be made freely available for integration into other courses.

 The design, content, and student experience for each module is grounded in research on place-responsive and trauma-informed experiential learning.
 While these practices are rare enough in live classrooms, they are even more challenging to implement in an online environment, and the project’s challenge is therefore to find ways to prioritize these forms of learning in an online environment.